 What is Literacy Camp?

 Literacy Camp is designed to provide students in 9th or 10th grade the opportunity to earn 0.5 credit in Language Arts or social studies.
-It is held at Camp Waskowitz over three weekends (nine days total).
+It is held at Waskowitz over three weekends (nine days total).
 Lit Camp is a highly engaging residential program.
 Curriculum design allows students to set goals, develop positive peer support, understand themselves as learners and obtain literacy skills for school and the workplace.

 What do I do at Literacy Camp?